Welcome to Class One!

 We are a mixed Reception, Year One and Year Two class and we love to learn in a variety of ways including whole-class, group work, 1:1 and through continuous provision activities.

-A home reading book and accompanying reading diary is sent with homework on a Friday and should be returned to school on the following Wednesday.
+A home reading book and accompanying reading diary is sent on a Friday and should be returned to school on the following Wednesday.

 You can keep up-to-date with Class One by reading our weekly class blogs and through ClassDojo!